-Amendments in land development regulations, as defined in G.S.
-153A-349.2, (b) including zoning ordinances ordinances, subdivision ordinances, or unified development ordinances, shall not be applicable or enforceable without the written consent of the owner with regard to buildings and uses for which either (i) building permits have been issued pursuant to G.S.
+(b) Amendments in land development regulations, including zoning ordinances ordinances, subdivision ordinances, or unified development ordinances, shall not be applicable or enforceable without the written consent of the owner with regard to buildings and uses for which either (i) building permits have been issued pursuant to G.S.
 153A-357 prior to the enactment of the ordinance making the change or changes so long as the permits remain valid and unexpired pursuant to G.S.
 153A-358 and unrevoked pursuant to G.S.
-153A-362 or (ii)(i) uses of buildings or land, or subdivisions of land, for which a development permit, as defined in G.S.153A-349.2, has been issued that authorizes the use or subdivision of land or (ii) buildings, or uses thereof, for which a building permit has been issued pursuant to this Chapter.
-The statutory vesting granted by this subsection commences when the applicable application for either such development permit or building permit is submitted in accordance with G.S.
+153A-362 or (ii)(i) uses of buildings or land, or subdivisions of land, for which a development permit has been issued that authorizes the use or subdivision of land or (ii) buildings, or uses thereof, for which a building permit has been issued pursuant to this Chapter.
+Upon issuance of a development permit, the statutory vesting granted by this subsection commences at the time the application for the development permit is submitted in accordance with G.S.
 143-755 prior to the change in the land development regulations so long as the permit remains valid and unexpired pursuant to law.
 Unless otherwise specified by statute, local development permits expire one year after issuance unless work authorized by such permit has substantially commenced.
 Amendments shall also not be applicable or enforceable without the written consent of the owner if a vested right has been established pursuant to G.S.
 153A-344.1 and such vested right remains valid and unexpired pursuant to G.S.
-153A-344.1 thereto or if a vested right is established by the terms of a development agreement authorized by Part 3A of this Article.
+153A 344.1 thereto or if a vested right is established by the terms of a development agreement authorized by Part 3A of this Article.
 The establishment of a vested right under one subsection does not preclude vesting under one or more other subsections or vesting by application of common law principles.
 A vested right, once established as provided for in this subsection, precludes any action by a county that would change, alter, impair, prevent, diminish, or otherwise delay the development or use of the property as set forth in the application, except where a change in State or federal law mandating local government enforcement occurs after the application is submitted that has a fundamental and retroactive effect on such development or use.

-Amendments in land development regulations, as defined in G.S.
-153A-349.2, including zoning ordinances, subdivision ordinances, and or unified development ordinances ordinances, shall not be applicable or enforceable without the written consent of the owner with regard to a multi-phased development as defined in G.S.
+Amendments in land development regulations, including zoning ordinances, subdivision ordinances, andor unified development ordinances ordinances, shall not be applicable or enforceable without the written consent of the owner with regard to a multi-phased development as defined in G.S.
 153A-344.1(b)(7).as provided in this subsection.
-A multi-phased development shall be vested for the entire development with the zoning ordinances, subdivision ordinances, and unified development ordinances land development regulations then in place at the time a site plan approval is granted for the initial phase of the multi-phased development.the applicable application for a development permit is submitted in accordance with G.S.
+A multi-phased development shall be vested for the entire development with the zoning ordinances, subdivision ordinances, and unified development ordinances and development regulations then in place at the time a site plan approval is granted for the initial phase of the multi-phased development. the applicable application for a development permit is submitted in accordance with G.S.
 143-755 prior to the change in the land development regulations, so long as the permit remains valid and unexpired pursuant to law.
 A right which has been vested as provided for in this subsection shall remain vested for a period of seven years from the time a site plan approval is granted for the initial phase of the multi-phased development.
-For purposes of this subsection, a "multi-phased development" shall mean a development containing 25 acres or more that (i) is submitted for development permit approval to occur in more than one phase and (ii) is subject to a master development plan with committed elements, showing the type and intensity of use of each phase."
+For purposes of this subsection, a "multi-phased development" shall mean a development containing 25 acres or more that (i) is submitted for development permit approval to occur in more than one phase and (ii) is subject to a master development plan with committed elements, showing the type and intensity of use of each phase.